AppThreat/cpggen/README.md

 | Python     | No             | Low      |

 (\*) - Precision could be improved with dependencies

+EXPERIMENTAL: Use the provided [protobuf bindings](./contrib/bindings/) to build new language frontends.

 ## Full list of options